mittelmark/tmdoc4r/README.md

 ## Changes

+- __v0.1.8 - 2025-11-21:__ fixes issues with empty output chunks if eval=FALSE
+and includes the tmdoc.sty LaTeX  stylesheet for LaTeX documents and empty end lines of output chunks
 - __v0.1.7 - 2025-11-15:__ fixing an issue with broken pipe on Windows if R code has errors, display of errors in Python code chunks
 - __v0.1.6 - 2025-11-12:__ fixing an issue with inline R code, now allowing more than number or word as ouput
 - __v0.1.5 - 2025-11-06:__ fixing an issue with spaces in code chunk options, toc issues if headers appear within code chunks or the YAML section, extending vignette